hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number_range/README.md

 ####  GuideLines to create data files

-Below is the brief about how to create data file `number_range_keywords.csv` All the description of the file is explained using Hindi as a reference language.
+Here, we describe the structure and data that goes into `number_range_keywords.csv` using Hindi as the reference language

-1. **number_range_keywords.csv**:  This file contains the vocabs for range keywords, their position around number values and their range type.
+1. **number_range_keywords.csv**:  This file contains the vocabulary used for mentioning ranges in the target language, their position around number values and their range type.

    |                        range_variants                        | position | range_type |
    | :----------------------------------------------------------: | :------: | :--------: |